Table of Contents

 ```

-You can also configure the Ollama client using standard environment variables, such as `OLLAMA HOST` for the Ollama base URL.
+You can also configure the Ollama client using standard environment variables, such as `OLLAMA_HOST` for the Ollama base URL.

 3. Google API Key (for Gemini):